Black Friday 2019: The best TV deals you can still get now

 Originally published earlier this month.
 Regularly updated with new deals.

-Discuss: Best Black Friday TV deals are still available from Samsung, Vizio and more
+Discuss: Black Friday to Cyber Monday TV deals: LG, TCL, Samsung, Vizio, Sony and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.